21CE1038/cllg_project2_Retail-Data-Analytics/README.md

 # cllg_project2_Retail-Data-Analytics

 This project shows the Diwali Sales Analytics of a particulat relail show.
-It provide's us various insights from cleaning of data in excel and then using python commands and libraries to creating visualisations using python libraries. libraries used here are :
+It provide's us various insights from cleaning of data in excel and then using python commands and libraries to creating visualisations using jupyter notebook.

+libraries used here are :
 * numpy
 * pandas